kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### Translator

 - Since [Polygon's security department found evidence of hacking](../march/1-12.md#reporting-hacking-to-polygon-labs), I intend to report it to the police.
-- After my experience with the [police in Dénia in February](../february.md#my-first-trip-to-the-spanish-police-in-denia), I need to understand clearly what's required of me in order to report the hacking officially, and I need a translator to help me communicate it.
+- After my experience with the [national police in Dénia in February](../february.md#my-first-trip-to-the-spanish-police-in-denia), I need to understand clearly what's required of me in order to report the hacking officially, and I need a translator to help me communicate it.
 - I get a recommendation, Sara Lebanon, through an Irish woman Brenda who incidentally knows Alessandra very well *and* whose sister attended the [TT module in Galway in June 2023](../../2023/june.md#ireland) right after the [12th June 2023 porn-gang music-student-funeral at the conservatory](../../2023/june.md#monday-12th-june-2023) when ridiculous childish bullying by Spanish civil servants did not remotely explain the obvious and extreme trauma I was processing.
 - I meet Sara and she says we should go to the main square outside the tunnel to talk, I'm not sure why.
 - Was she told to take me there by someone?
 If so who?
+- The square is completely empty.
 - I tell Sara everything; the child sexual abuse I suffered (she's very alarmed at this) and how it made me intolerant of children being sexualized at the conservatory (she's even more alarmed at this), and how I believed I had been targeted for [mentioning that very informally in 2015 to Joan Carles](../../early-years/2015.md#joan-carles).
-- As I tell her the story of how I have been targeted by teachers and staff at the conservatory, and the Lorraine spectacle from the night before at the Casa de Cultura, it must be very obvious how traumatizing it all is.
+- As I tell her the story of how I have been gang-stalked and cyber-stalked by teachers and staff at the conservatory, and the [appalling spectacle of someone dressing up as Lorraine Blackbourn deceased](../march/1-12.md#a-serious-attack-on-my-wellbeing-from-piano-teachers-at-denia-conservatory) from the night before at the Casa de Cultura, it must be very obvious how traumatizing it all is.
 - My voice is shaking; I'm holding back a lot of stress.
 - She says to me, "Oh at least you know you're not imagining it".
 - I wonder why she would say that.
 She says it a few times.
+- I never once thought I was imagining it.
 - Whenever she says it, I feel an internal sort of clunk, as if I'm bumping into an object I can't see.

 !!! important "Gaslighting"
     - *It must be a relief to know you're not imagining it*, and similar statements and sentiments.
-    - This is a recurring theme that's repeated to me by Sara here, Paul repeatedly, Alessandra, Chris BJ, Zoe in July 2024, and others.
+    - This is a recurring theme that's repeated to me by Sara here, Paul and Chris BJ repeatedly, Alessandra, Zoe in July 2024, and others.
     - Paul says it one of the times I meet him at the shop on my way to the Indian, and retracts it the next time I see him there when he downplays everything as if nothing is happening.
     - I wonder if this is how they *explained away* previous targets' complaints?
+    - Or, could it be that non-technical targets would not have noticed clear evidence of hacking immediately, as I did?
-    - How many women and children have similarly *imagined* horrific stories of bullying in the region?
+    - How many women and children in the region have had similarly *imagined* horrific stories of online and in-person bullying?

 - We walk over to the Knowhere offices, where I am working, and go into the meeting room.
 - On the Guardia Civil website we read that you have to provide proof for the police of hacking before they'll investigate.